Strong Feet Make Healthy People

 Muscle strength and proprioception (sensing motion and joint position) are critical factors in our ability to balance.
 This allows for precise, controlled movements in the daily tasks of life and helping to avoid injury.
 When these systems are functioning properly, our involuntary reflexes work to maintain balance and posture at all times and prevent falls.

-Walking on hard, flat surfaces (either barefoot or wearing conventional shoes) restricts the movement of the feet and weakens muscles.
-When wearing traditional footwear, the body compensates for the lack of work your feet are doing by making the hips work too hard, activating the thigh muscles to step forward and put one foot in front of the other.
-Over time, this unnatural interaction between your feet and hips leads to muscular imbalances and poor posture.
+Walking on hard, flat surfaces (either barefoot or wearing conventional shoes) restricts the movement of the feet, weakening muscles and tendons.
+When wearing traditional footwear, the body compensates for the lack of work your feet are doing by putting stress on the knees and making the hips work too hard, activating the thigh muscles to step forward and put one foot in front of the other.
+Over time, this unnatural interaction between your feet and hips weakens the foot and ankle muscles, and leads to muscular imbalances and poor posture.
 Traditional footwear is a major cause of plantar fasciitis (heel spurs), varicose veins, inflammation of the Achilles tendon, hallux rigidus (arthrosis and crookedness of the big toe), back and knee pain, neck tension, and headaches.

 In the 1980s, Swiss engineer Karl Müller discovered the health-enhancing advantages of walking on the springy clay ground of rice paddies when he lived in Korea.
 His initial invention – MBT – a round-soled, unsteady shoe, was contrary to the footwear industry's basic principle of supporting, guiding, and absorbing.
 MBTs became a worldwide success, selling millions of pairs, inspiring dozens of copycats, and turning the shoe industry upside down.
 Not content with the success of MBT, Müller wanted to continue to improve on his initial design and pursue creating a shoe that could perfectly replicate that rice paddy feeling when standing and walking on hard, flat surfaces.
 He sold his share in MBT and started from scratch with his ‘kybun’ concept.